List of Disney's Beauty and the Beast characters: Chip Potts

 Chip is the son of Mrs. Potts.
 As a result of the Enchantress' spell, he is transformed into a teacup, with a small crack on the rim.
 He befriends Belle and looks up to her.
 He gets admonished by his mother when he does a bubble trick to Belle and when he giggles at how the Beast handles a spoon.
 Also, he stows away when she has to leave the castle to save her father Maurice, and wants to find out why she left.
 He later frees Belle and Maurice, who are trapped in the cellar by Gaston, by commandeering Maurice's invention, an automatic firewood chopper, to break open the cellar door but destroying the invention in the process.

 In Beauty and the Beast: The Enchanted Christmas, he is seen trying to open presents for Christmas.
 Also when Adam gives him a present, he's excited about it being a storybook.
 He helps Belle make a storybook to make the Beast feel better.
 Also, in the flashback depicting the Enchantress placing the spell on the castle ten years earlier, he is present as a child, implying that the spell stopped him and the other servants from aging during the ten-year period.

 He cameos in Kingdom Hearts II.

 In the live-action version of Beauty and the Beast, Chip is portrayed by Nathan Mack.
-He is transformed into a teacup with a matching saucer, often using the saucer to move around quickly (reminiscent of the droid BB-8 from Star Wars: The Force Awakens).
+He is transformed into a teacup with a matching saucer, often using the saucer to move around quickly.
 When the Enchantress's curse on the kingdom is not broken in time, Chip and all the other castle servants lose their last vestiges of humanity and become completely inanimate.
-Before Chip drops to the ground lifeless (his saucer already shattering upon impact), his teacup form is saved at the last instant by an ailing Chapeau who is transformed into a lifeless coat rack.
+Before Chip drops to the ground lifeless, his teacup form is saved at the last instant by an ailing Chapeau who is transformed into a lifeless coat rack.
 Shortly afterwards, the spell on the kingdom is broken and Chip along with the other servants are restored to their human forms.
 He and his mother are reunited with Mr. Potts.